hurbcom/challenge-bravo/README_DETAILS.md

 - [Tsuru](https://github.com/tsuru/tsuru/tree/86132787ea4fa5cb2e6ce8ea99520441fd4df569/cmd)
 - [Docker](https://github.com/docker/docker-ce/tree/ab9188d5fd82bf7fcacf4cb5b625d15f50edf939/components/engine/cmd)

 The commands can be founded at `./cmd` folder by default.
-For this template, we just have two commands called **api** and **doc** which is an entry point for execution of project.
+For this project, we just have two commands called **api** and **doc** which is an entry point for compilation of project.
 It's a good practice you have a folder with entry point files of your Golang application for easier the compilation step.

 We could compile differents binaries with this command directory structure as the Kubernetes project do.
 All directories below which are a different binary could find in `./cmd` at Tsuru source code.